aixigo/PREvant/docs/companions.md

   - 'namespace' (Kubernetes): the name of the namespace where the application will be installed in.
 - `userDefined`: see [user defined schema configuration](user-defined-schema.md).
+- `services`: An array of the services of the application.
+Each element has the following structure:
+  - `name`: The service name which is equivalent to the network alias
+  - `image`: The service's OCI image
+  - `port`: The exposed port of the service
+  - `type`: The type of service.
+For example, `instance`, `replica`, `app-companion`, or `service-companion`.

 Additionally, check out the [builtin extra helpers][builtin-extra-helpers] PREvant offers via the [Handlebars Rust library][handlebars-rust].